mleverance/sc_git_lessons/03-mtl-create.md

 > > ## Solution -- USE WITH CAUTION!
 > >
 > > ### Background
 > > Removing files from a git repository needs to be done with caution.
-To remove files from the working tree and not from your working directory, use the `rm` command with arguments and a filename
+To remove files from the working tree and not from your working directory, use the `rm` command with flags and a filename.
-> > The file being removed has to be in sync with the branch head with no updates.
-If there are updates, the file can be removed by force by using the `-f` option.
-Similarly a directory can be removed from git using `rm -r dirname` or `rm -rf dirname`.
-> >
 > > ### Solution
 > > Git keeps all of its files in the `.git` directory.
 > > To recover from this little mistake, we can just remove the `.git`